vectorgrp/sil-kit/docs/usage/utilities.rst

    *  -  Requirements
       -  Requires a running IbRegistry to connect to.
    *  -  Parameters
       -  -v, --version                           Get version info.
          -h, --help                              Show the help of the IbSystemMonitor.
          -d, --domain <domainId>                 The domain ID that is used by the Integration Bus.
 Defaults to 42.
          -n, --name <participantName>            The participant name used to take part in the simulation.
 Defaults to 'SystemController'.
-         -c, --configuration             Path and filename of the Participant configuration YAML or JSON file.
+         -c, --configuration  <configuration>    Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.

    *  -  Usage Example
       -  .. code-block:: powershell